top of page

 morning roles

-On weekend mornings we will be offering breakfast at the shelter.
-However, on weekday mornings our overnight guests will be offered breakfast at Maidstone Day Centre, so we will not be offering breakfast facilities at the shelter from Monday - Friday.
+On weekend mornings we offer breakfast at the shelter.
+However, on weekday mornings our overnight guests have their breakfast at Maidstone Day Centre, so we do not offer breakfast facilities at the shelter from Monday - Friday.

 breakfast team (Weekend mornings): 7.30am - 8.30am